9623-Warp-Drive/9623V/README.md

 Program I played around with for Vex "Tower Takeover"

 ### REMINDER ###
-This program is extremely messy and not optimized so I would advise for you not to clone or copy it.
+This program is extremely messy and not optimized so I would advise not to clone or copy this project